SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 If the conversion is successful, the `actualNumber` constant becomes available for use within the first branch of the `if` statement.
-It has already been initialized with the value contained *within* the optional, and has the corresponding non-optional type.
+It has already been initialized with the value contained within the optional, and has the corresponding non-optional type.
-In this case, the type of `possibleNumber` is `Int?` so the type of `actualNumber` is `Int`.
+In this case, the type of `possibleNumber` is `Int?`, so the type of `actualNumber` is `Int`.

 If you don't need to refer to the original, optional constant or variable